RapTho/cyberphysische-systeme/2_Containerization.md

 - `EXPOSE`: Declares which ports are used (1883 for MQTT, 8083 for WebSocket).
 - `CMD`: Specifies the command that runs when the container starts, pointing to your custom configuration file.

-The [mosquitto.conf](./files/mosquitto.conf) configures how the broker works.
+To simplify first-time use, mosquitto allows unauthenticated access by default, unless other configuration is set.
+The [mosquitto.conf](./files/mosquitto.conf) configures how the broker works, disabling anonymous access, enabling authentication via password and ACL files, and setting up two network listeners (port 1883 for standard MQTT and port 8083 for WebSocket connections).
 More mosquitto configuration details be found [here](https://mosquitto.org/man/mosquitto-conf-5.html)

 ### Step 1: Configure access and credentials